 With the goal of fostering an inclusive and antiracist campus where all students can be successful, the Colket Center supports student learning, cultivates academic skills, and promotes intellectual discussion.
 The Center uses an assets-based approach, offering students opportunities for collaborative learning and peer teaching.
 Professional staff in the center also contribute to faculty development and to the scholarship of teaching and learning on the campus.
 Colket is the umbrella center for five centers: the Quantitative Reasoning Center, the Ruth Barton Writing Center, the Office of Culturally and Linguistically Diverse Education, the Speaking Center, and GIS Center.
 They have a staff of nine professionals, one administrative assistant, and ~165 student tutors.
-About 90-91% of CC students use services offered by Colket each year.
-Professional staff in the center work with students one-on-one, support student theses and research, teach workshops inside and outside of classes, teach adjunct and block courses, and consult with faculty on issues related to teaching and learning as well as their research.
-Visit the Colket website.
+90% of CC students use Colket services.
+Professional staff work with students one-on-one, support student theses and research, teach workshops, teach adjunct and block courses, and consult with faculty on issues related to teaching and learning as well as their research.